Insure.com ranks 2025’s best insurers. See the winners.

 Below is Insure.com’s review of the company.
 It’s based on third-party metrics and our in-depth survey of insurance customers.
 Find the full methodology here, including an explanation of our survey scores.

-Customers put Elevance in the middle of the pack for affordability – although its rates stack up well against competitors in given markets (see below).
-Kaiser Permanente’s customers give it the highest score in this category.
+Customers put Elevance near the top of the pack for affordability – it received the second-best score in this category.
+Molina led this category.

-Here’s how Elevance’s rates in Ohio compare with those of UnitedHealthcare and Molina for a similar plan.
-These are 2024 healthcare exchange rates for a single, 40-year-old male in excellent health with an annual income of $70,000.
+Here’s how Elevance’s rates in Georgia compare with those of Kaiser Permanente and Cigna for similar HMO plans.
+These are 2025 healthcare exchange rates for a single, 40-year-old male in excellent health with an annual income of $70,000.

-Elevance did well in this category, with 85% of customers saying they would recommend the company to others.
-BCBS of Michigan had the highest score among the companies we ranked, with all its customers saying they would suggest the company to friends and family.
+Elevance did well in this category, with 90% of customers saying they would recommend the company to others.
+Highmark had the highest score among the companies we ranked, with all its customers saying they would suggest the company to friends and family.

 The majority of customers we surveyed trust Elevance.
-Kaiser Permanente led this category, with 86% of its customers saying they trusted it.
+UnitedHealthcare led this category, with 89% of its customers saying they trust it.

-Elevance Health is one of the largest health insurers in the country, serving 14 states and about 4.75 million members.
-Its provider network includes more than 100,000 employees.
+Elevance Health is one of the largest health insurers in the country, serving 14 states.
+At the end of 2024, the insurer had about 45.7 million medical members.

 The company has a direct presence in 14 states, with a large concentration in the Midwest, Northeast, Colorado, Nevada and California.
 It’s headquartered in Indianapolis.